Irish girl, writer and mummy to a four-legged family.

 But what happened in the music industry when I worked there had already started in the publishing world.
 The landscape was rapidly changing at a time when I was struggling to cope with personal upheavals and depression and when combined with burn-out, it caused a serious bout of writers block.
 After a long break, I battled through it and started writing again.
 But when I did, the characters who called to me weren't the same as the ones I used to write and they frequently had more to say, which added to the word-count.
 Then the line I wrote for closed and I was forced to think long and hard about what I wanted to do next.
 And I'm not a big fan of change, so it was pretty scary!

 After much deliberation, soul-searching and hours upon hours of research, I decided the best path for me was self-publishing.
-There, I would have the freedom to write what I wanted to write, regardless of the stories that called to me.
+There, I would have the freedom to write what I wanted to write, regardless of the characters and stories that called to me.
 I could also set my own deadlines, would have complete control over things like covers/back-blurbs and promotion/marketing, the latter utilizing the skills I'd honed back in the day.
 It was going to be amazing!
 But it wasn't at the start.
-It was bloody hard work.
-And a really steep learning curve.
+It was a really steep learning curve.

-Since I'm among friends here, I can be honest and say I panicked with my first Indie release (I talk more about this in the opening Blog post on this shiny new website).
+Since I'm among friends here, I can be honest and say, with hindsight, I now know I panicked with my first Indie release.
 I was afraid I might never finish another book.
-I struggled to retrain my mind not to think in terms of category/series romance word-count, content and characters and rewrote the darn thing dozens of times.
-Then, I stressed about being forgotten because I hadn't released anything new for a while, which in turn pushed me to ignore all the sound advice I'd been given so I could get the book on the market as soon as possible.
+I struggled to retrain my mind not to think in terms of a category/series romance's word-count, content and characters and rewrote the darn thing dozens of times.
+Then I stressed about being forgotten because I hadn't released anything new for a while, which in turn pushed me to ignore all the advice I'd been given so I could get the book on the market as soon as possible.
 It was a mistake.
 A big one.
 And the book floundered.
 So, I was determined to be better prepared with the next one.
-I planned, organized and strategized and gave myself time to do what mattered most: Write.
+I planned, organized and strategized and gave myself time to prioritize what mattered most: Writing.
+Then an author friend of mine gave me what she referred to as the 'come to Jesus' talk regarding my back catalogue, regaining rights to books, and the importance of having a solid actionable business plan for the next chapter of my career.

 Baby steps have brought me here.
+Some of them stumbling.
 Sometimes I ran and got somewhere new with surprising speed.
-Sometimes I fell flat on my face and had to dry my eyes, get back up and get on with it.
-Sometimes I had to revisit old ground to study what I'd missed.
-But that's kind of a metaphor for life, isn't it?
-What matters most is, I'm still here, doing what I love and will continue to for as long as I can.
+At others, I fell flat on my face and had to dust myself off, get back up, and get on with it.
+Kind of a metaphor for life, isn't it?
+What matters most is I'm still here, doing what I love, and will continue to for as long as I can.
 Along with close family and good friends, a roof over our head and food on the table, I don't think we can ask for much more than that.
+So, from now on, I'm looking at everything else writing-wise as the icing on a cake.